“Abigail Offering Bread to David,” by Louis de Boullogne, 1700 (The Louvre, Paris)

 Abigail is doing what Nabal should have done.
 And the fact that she is able to gather so much food so quickly gives an indication of how rich Nabal was.

 20As she rode on the donkey and came down under cover of the mountain, David and his men came down toward her; and she met them.
 21Now David had said, “Surely it was in vain that I protected all that this fellow has in the wilderness, so that nothing was missed of all that belonged to him; but he has returned me evil for good.
 22God do so to David and more also, if by morning I leave so much as one male of all who belong to him.”

 23When Abigail saw David, she hurried and alighted from the donkey, fell before David on her face, bowing to the ground.

 “The Meeting of David and Abigail,” by Peter Paul Rubens, 1630 (National Gallery of Art, Washington)

 Can you picture this?
 David and his men, feeling angry and insulted, swords at the ready, marching to Nabal’s place.
 Then suddenly, a beautiful woman, at the head of a long procession of food and gifts, bows before them.
-This is unexpected!
+This is quite unexpected!

 24She fell at his feet and said, “Upon me alone, my lord, be the guilt; please let your servant speak in your ears, and hear the words of your servant.
 25My lord, do not take seriously this ill-natured fellow, Nabal; for as his name is, so is he; Nabal is his name, and folly is with him; but I, your servant, did not see the young men of my lord, whom you sent.